ppi/docs/en/book/application.rst

 The public index.php file
 -------------------------

-The /public/index.php is also known are your bootstrap file, or front controller is explained in-depth below
+The ``/public/index.php`` is also known as your bootstrap file, or front controller and is presented below:

 .. code-block:: php